 We Take our Food Very Seriously

 Weddings, funerals, graduations, whatever it may be, is an excuse to cook for three days and serve up a feast.
 I'll never forget the first time my sweet Kiwi husband met my parents.
-It was a big deal.
 My beloved, understandably nervous, sat next to me at the table, leaned in and whispered, "Who else is coming?"
 I replied that it was just the four of us.
 It took him a moment to comprehend that all the food on the table was for four adult humans.
-It was the first of many feasts to come and a wonderful introduction to the world of Egyptian custom.
+It was the first of many feasts to come and a wonderful introduction to the realm of Egyptian custom.

 If someone is sad, you cook for them, to celebrate someone, you cook for them, if someone is sick, you cook for them, you see where I'm going with this.
-It may make you sick, but try and eat as much you can if an Egyptian cooks for you, they expect you to eat and will take it personally if you don't.
+If an Egyptian cooks for you, try and eat as much as you can, even if it makes you sick.
+They expect you to eat and will take it personally if you don't.

 My fondest memories as a child were formed in the kitchen cooking with my mum.
 We cook with passion and absolutely love our food.
 Probably why we cook so much of it.